 Chihuahuas should be given ¼ to ½ cups of dog food during the day.
 This should be divided into two meals.
 Puppies might require a higher meal size as they are growing and usually more active than adults.
 The specific meal size for your pet will ideally depend upon the kind of activities it does and also the quality of dog food you serve them.
 To keep them healthy, always serve high-quality food to your dog.

 Set fixed schedules to feed them.
 Do not let them eat freely by keeping the food outside within their reach.
-Also be careful to not overfeed them, and avoid serving them people food.
+Also be careful to not overfeed them, and avoid giving them people food.
 This will make them gain excessive weight.
 If you want to serve them human food, consult your vet before feeding them.

 Though generally female dogs tend to be gentle it is opposite in the case of Chihuahuas.
 Male Chihuahuas tend to be more affectionate and loyal.
 This is because female Chihuahuas are known for being bossy and independent.